FlorianWoelki/index-simulation-tool/README.md

 - [ ] Convert dense vectors to sparse vectors -> use something like SPLADE to create a sparse vector
   - Maybe some python to Rust embeddings?
   - Maybe use the python scripts to generate the custom datasets?

+## Plan for implement async functionalities

+- Use rayon to execute things in parallel

+- Add search_parallel function to search in parallel
+- Add build_parallel, if applicable and possible